MaastrichtU-IDS/d2s-cli/README.md

 ## Installation

-More detailed instruction on the [d2s documentation website](https://d2s.semanticscience.org/docs/d2s-installation).
+Complete documentation about the `d2s-cli` on the [d2s documentation website 📖](https://d2s.semanticscience.org/docs/d2s-installation)

 ### Install with pipx